Hernán Rengifo

-Career
+Club career

-In a successful UEFA Cup campaign in 2008-09 for Lech Poznań, Rengifo finished with six goals in the competition, including scoring in both legs of Last 32 tie against Italian Serie A club Udinese Calcio.
-Hernan played at Lech along with fellow Peruvian, Anderson Cueto.
-Hernan made good successive performances in the Europe league, whilst at Lech Poznań.
+In a successful 2008-09 UEFA Cup campaign with Lech Poznań, Rengifo finished with six goals in the competition, including scoring in both legs of round of 32 tie against Italian Serie A club Udinese Calcio.
+Rengifo played at Lech along fellow Peruvian, Anderson Cueto.

 In January 2010, he was transferred to Omonia in Cyprus.
-In January 2012, he was released from Omonia and returned to Peru, to play for Sporting Cristal.
+In January 2012, he was released from Omonia and returned to Peru to play for Sporting Cristal.

 International career

 In March 2009, Rengifo was called up by coach José del Solar for the World Cup 2010 qualifiers with Chile and Brazil.
 The Peru team at this stage were bottom of the ten-nation qualifying group.

 Rengifo was left behind as the national team returned from a match in Colombia on 10 June 2009.

-Personal
+Personal life

 He is nicknamed Charapa, which is how the people from the Amazonas basin is informally called in Peru.
 Literally, Charapa is the name of a turtle.
 In Poland he was nicknamed Reindeer - (Renifer in Polish).